microsoft/AzureOpenAI-with-APIM/README.md

 ### Query Examples

 Using your Azure OpenAI model, API version, APIM URL, and APIM subscription key you can now execute Azure OpenAI queries against your APIM URL instead of your Azure OpenAI URL.
-This means you can create new subscription keys for anyone or any team who needs access to Azure OpenAI instead of deploying new Azure OpenAI Services.
+This means you can create new subscription keys for anyone or any team who needs access to Azure OpenAI instead of deploying new Azure OpenAI services.

 #### curl